race-against-ai/ngitl_micro_manager/README.md

 Other than that it also changes the colour theme of the Application (Dark Material and Light NGITL are the best ones ;) )

 ### Project Creator
-Another Component that actually is just Frontend.<br>
+Component is just Frontend.<br>
-It uses a now deprecated version of ``FileDialog`` after you insert all the Information into it, the Info gets send over to <br>
+It uses a now deprecated version of `FileDialog after you insert all the Information into it, the Info gets send over to <br>
 the backend where it then gets saved as a JSON file

-All in all very simple, if possible it would probably be better to use a newer version of FileDialog (to which we didn't have access)